 The error in selection of an RCN value is random.
-The NRCS manuals (NEH-4 and TR-55) show the acceptable range of values for each land cover.
+The NRCS handbook (NEH Part 630, Chapter 15 Hydrology) shows the acceptable range of values for each land cover.
 Those for croplands and natural ground cover are based on hydrologic conditions such as fair, poor, or good.
 In cases where one land cover is predominate, a potential for a systematic error exists because of the impact of the selection of one significant value rather than the distribution of small random errors in a varied land cover model.

 RCN value(s) can be adjusted to match a measured runoff volume provided that the resulting RCN falls within the logical limits of their respective ARC (Antecedent Runoff Conditions) limits.
-Consideration should be given to the use of ARC $\leq$ 2 for the frequent events (1- up to 10-yr storms).
+Consideration should be given to the use of ARC $\leq 2$ for the frequent events (1- up to 10-year storms).
 The reasoning is that these small storms are usually the result of short duration summer thunderstorms without the preceding ground wetting light rain.
-Greater storms (10-yr and larger) are generally related to cyclonic storms of 12- to 48-hour duration where several hours of rain precedes that of the flood producing rain intensities.
+Greater storms (10-year and larger) are generally related to cyclonic storms of 12-to 48-hour duration where several hours of rain precedes that of the flood producing rain intensities.
 In this case, the ARC value is set at 2.